arturoromeroslc/review/README.md

 [Serverless](https://serverless.com/)

 ### Brief Brainstorming (NOT SET)
 User's (developers that went throught the interview proccesss) post questions they were asked.
-Other user will see those questions record themselfs awnsering so they could review and also post the video on the platform so others can review it and critique.
+Other users will see said questions and use the information to prepare for their interview.
+The user will be able to record themselves awnsering, to allow them to review in their person view.
+Also, the recorded video will be save and posted (if user want to) on the platform so others can review it and critique it.